40 Irresistible Second Date Ideas

 Try Indoor Skydiving

 “While this date can be a bit pricey, discount deal sites can be the way to go to make it more affordable,” says Stef Safran, a dating and matchmaking expert.
 “Why not try something out of the ordinary?”
-Experiences that scare you a little bit are amazing second date ideas since they have the ability to help you bond.
+Experiences that scare you a little bit are good second date ideas since they have the ability to help you bond.

 Go On a Double Date

 Did a friend introduce you to each other?
 Grab dinner, make homemade cocktails, or have an afternoon picnic together.
 Seeing how your date interacts with others is crucial, and it can make conversation flow a little bit more easily.
-Don’t miss the subtle cues at the dinner table—check out our guide on reading body language cues.

 Run a Race

+Not sure what to do on a second date?
+Run a race!
 Not a marathon, obviously, but something short and sweet.
 “If you know from your first date that you both are into fitness, find a themed run to do together,” suggests David Bennett, a certified counselor and relationship expert.
 “They provide a good chance to talk, get some activity in, and have fun.”

 Head to a bar with a pool table or better yet, a pool hall, and challenge each other to a game—or a few.
 You’ll have the chance to get a little bit competitive and flirty, all while chatting in a low-pressure environment.
-If you live a in place with a lot of pool halls, you might live in one of the 50 Cities with the Best Singles Scenes in America.

 Take a Paddleboarding Class

 “To make up for the missing first-date adrenaline, I usually suggest something a bit more active for the second date—and it should be something that neither person has tried before,” explains Sunny Rodgers, a clinical sexologist and certified sex coach.
 “I often suggest a paddleboard class followed by paddleboarding together.”
+Once again, getting active will your partner proves to be one of the best second date ideas—and it’s often an inexpensive way to get to know your partner.

 Check Out a Hot Air Balloon Festival